genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 `Dropdownmenu` extends `foundationElement`.

-A dropdown menu is only displayed when a user clicks to display it; the user can then choose one of its pre-defined items or click outside the menu to remove it.
+The items in a dropdown menu are only displayed when a user clicks to view them; the user can then choose one of the pre-defined items or click outside the menu to remove the items from the display.

 ## Set-up